forestgrape/coronavirus/monitor_and_control.md

   * [Control and Containing Measures](#control-and-containing-measures)

-> ## Strategy
+## Strategy
 > Mind set I follow to tackle SARS-CoV-2:
 > * communication and explanation
 > * knowledge & research
+> * trying new paths even at the risk of stumbling
 > * taking own responsibility and independent decisions
 > * Moderate measures preserving life quality.
 To goal of this page is to focus on overall life quality.
 This includes keeping all death causes in mind, the numbers, the damage caused, life quality cost (which can include economic costs) of preventing them. // at least advertisements should be banned for things known to be harmful.
 It is always about acquiring new customers into an industry and not about competing on existing customers else the industry would cheer on saving add costs.
 > * settings that those who want/need can protect to some extent, while most (those not needing/choosing) can go on circumspectly
 > * but strictly avoiding uncontrollable spread and hospital overwhelming.
 Since it is hard for all the affected: the relatives, the medical staff and the patients.
 >
+> If hospitals are filling and the deaths increase, it is time tighten the rules ([more on numbers](#on-numbers)).
+>
+> ### Reconsidering
-> As long as the infections are mainly among young and the hospitals not filling with Covid patients, the rules can be few and mainly based on own responsibility.
-But if the hospitals are filling and the deaths increase, it's time to tighten the rules ([more on numbers](#on-numbers)).
-In cold areas/times the rules need to be tighter, since aerosol transmission is hard to prevent.
+> In cold areas/times the strategy above is to loose and rules need to be tighter, since aerosol transmission is hard to prevent.
 In warm areas window should be open and air-conditioning should not be used.
+>
-In unknown territory obstacles can go unnoticed at first and so an emergency stop can be needed: Outdoor days - which means stopping all non essential entries to foreign or public indoor settings.
+> In unknown territory obstacles can go unnoticed at first and so an emergency stop can be needed: Outdoor days - which means stopping all non essential entries to foreign or public indoor settings.
 Everything extraordinary should be analyzed, even antibiotics where discovered like this.

 ## Protection Measures
 The following relies on the assumption that the main transmission of Sars-CoV-2 is [airborne](./transmission.md#recap-airborne-transmission) (either droplet, aerosol or dry form transmission).
 This is not yet confirmed.
 Evidence for dry form transmission is described in [Proposal of a Dry Form Transmission Model](./transmission.md).
-Airborne transmissions can be thought [smoke like](./transmission.md#metaphor-and-measures) or like the reek of alcohol in the case of close range droplet transmission.
+Airborne transmissions can be thought [smoke like](./transmission.md#metaphor-and-measures) or like the reek of alcohol in the case of droplet transmission.
 For the first non-smokers protections measures are suitable and for the latter distancing is enough.

 ### Support Immune Protection
 Completely avoiding Sars-CoV-2 can be as hard as avoiding dust and smoke.
 This is hard.
 Even in laboratory settings virus protection is difficult [[Wurtz, Raoult et al](#raoult), [Artika and Ma'roef](#artika)] and  Sars-CoV-1/2 protection is especially difficult.
 There have been several cases of infections in labs with Sars-CoV-1 [Orellana et al](#orellana), [Lim et al](#lim) and recommendations for autopsies of Covid-19 fatalities are very strict [Finegan et al](#finegan).
 Out of labs, once a coronavirus is widespread, complete avoidance is nearly impossible.
 Sars-Cov-2 is widespread.
 The best protection available is a good immune system.
 Vaccines - if once available - just prepare the immune system and do not replace it.
 So the long-term focus should be to support the overall health of humanity.
 In tropical regions where Sars-CoV-2 infects less virulent but there are many more infectious diseases, this should be the main focus.